How to Store Olive Oil. Complete Guide to Preserving Freshness and Quality

 What type of container is best for storing olive oil?

-Can olive oil expire or become unsafe?
+Can olive oil expire or become unsafe to consume?

 Is cloudy olive oil a sign of spoilage?